-When the employee incurs an occupational exposure incident, the employee must report the incident to their immediate supervisor and complete a TWCC-1 First Report of Injury or Illness Form.
-Human Resource personnel and the Safety Coordinator should also be notified.
-All employees who incur an exposure incident are offered a confidential medical evaluation and follow up as follows:
+When the employee incurs an occupational exposure incident, the employee must report the incident to their immediate supervisor and the Environmental Health and Safety Office.
+All employees who incur an exposure incident are offered a confidential medical evaluation by a licensed physician or licensed healthcare professional that may include the following:

-- Documentation of the route(s) of exposure and the circumstances related to the incident - Identification and documentation of the source individual, unless TAMIU can establish that identification is infeasible or prohibited by state or local law.
-After obtaining consent, unless law allows testing without consent, the blood of the source individual should be tested for HIV/HBV infectivity, unless TAMIU can establish that testing of the source is infeasible or prohibited by state or local law. - The results of testing of the source individual are made available to the exposed employee with the employee informed about the applicable laws and regulations concerning disclosure of the identity and infectivity of the source individual. - The employee is offered the option of having his/her blood collected for testing of the employee's HIV/HBV serological status.
+- Documentation of the route(s) of exposure and the circumstances related to the incident. - Identification and documentation of the source individual, unless TAMIU can establish that identification is infeasible or prohibited by state or local law.
+After obtaining consent, unless law allows testing without consent, the blood of the source individual should be tested for HIV/HBV infectivity, unless TAMIU can establish that testing of the source is infeasible or prohibited by state or local law. - The results of testing of the source individual are made available to the exposed employee with the employee informed about the applicable laws and regulations concerning disclosure of the identity and infectivity of the source individual.

+- The employee is offered the option of having his/her blood collected for testing of the employee's HIV/HBV serological status.
 The blood sample is preserved for at least 90 days to allow the employee to decide if the blood should be tested for HIV serological status.
 If the employee decides prior to that time that the testing will be conducted, then testing is done as soon as feasible.
-(NOTE: In order for medical expenses associated with future development of disease resulting from this exposure to be compensable as a Worker's Compensation Insurance Claim, the employee must have his/her blood tested within 10 days of the exposure to demonstrate absence of disease at the time of the exposure)

-- The employee is offered post exposure prophylaxis in accordance with the current recommendations of the U.S. Public Health Service. - The employee is given appropriate counseling concerning infection status, results and interpretations of tests, and precautions to take during the period after the exposure incident.
-The employee is informed about what potential illnesses can develop and to seek early medical evaluation and subsequent treatment. - TAMIU President or his designee is designated to assure that the policy outlined here is effectively carried out and maintains records related to this policy.
+(NOTE: In order for medical expenses associated with future development of disease resulting from this exposure to be compensable as a Worker's Compensation Insurance Claim, the employee must have his/her blood tested within 10 days of the exposure to demonstrate absence of disease at the time of the exposure.) - The employee is offered post exposure prophylaxis in accordance with the current recommendations of the Texas Department of State Health Service or medical provider. - The employee is given appropriate counseling concerning infection status, results and interpretations of tests, and precautions to take during the period after the exposure incident.
+The employee is informed about what potential illnesses can develop and to seek early medical evaluation and subsequent treatment.